Aybarineecm/Tic-Tac_toe-Game/README.md

-# info2180-lab3
-# INFO2180 Lab 3
-This is Lab 3 for Aybarinee Campbell Mendez
+This is a tictactoe game developed using javascript.